srvijaycybersec-hue/Snort-IDS-IPS/README.md

 ---

-12. Conclusion
+10. Conclusion

 You now have a fully functional Snort 2.9.20 setup with custom rules for:

-FTP anonymous login detection
+Anonymous ping request detection

 SSH login attempt detection

-SQL injection detection

 All alerts can be observed live in console mode or via Snort log files.